Minimum length uncertainty relations in the presence of dark energy: K a rolyh a zy's MLUR -- new perspectives

 We note that similar arguments apply if we consider a modified experimental set up, in which a photon is emitted by the particle at $r=0$ and absorbed by a device in the lab frame at $r = ct$, or vice versa.
 (In other words, we note that reflection by the mirror is not an essential part of the experimental procedure and, in addition, that it does not affect the order of magnitude estimates of the minimum quantum uncertainty inherent in the measurement.)

-We also note that requiring $r > r_{\rm S} = 2Gm/c^2$ (i.e., that photons cannot be emitted from within the Schwarzschild radius of our `probe' particle), we obtain $(\Delta x_{\rm canon.})_{\rm min} = l_{\rm Pl}$.
-Alternatively, requiring $r > \lambda_{\rm C}$, the measurement process devised by Salecker and Wigner gives rise to a MLUR which is consistent with the standard Compton bound of the non-relativistic theory.

-For fundamental particles, it is therefore interesting to ask, what happens if a photon is emitted from the particle and {\it reabsorbed} within the interval $r \in (r_{\rm S},\lambda_{\rm C}]$?
+For fundamental particles, it is therefore interesting to ask, what happens if a photon is emitted from the particle and {\it reabsorbed} within the interval $r \in (0,\lambda_{\rm C}]$?
 Strictly, the answer is that, for $r < \lambda_{\rm C}$, the non-relativistic theory breaks down and we must switch to a field theoretic picture.
-In this, the `measurement' of $r$ corresponds to a self-interaction, described by a one-loop process in the relevant Feynman diagram expansion, in which the photon remains virtual.
-However, it is important to remember that interactions corresponding to `measurements' of $r < \Delta x_{\rm canon.}(r,m) < \lambda_{\rm C}(m)$ in the non-relativistic theory {\it are} physical.
-It is therefore reasonable to apply the non-relativistic formulae, such as Eq. (\ref{Wigner-2}) and its gravitational `extensions', in this regime, on the understanding that `measuring' distances $r < \lambda_{\rm C}$ via photon emission/reabsorption corresponds to virtual photon exchange via a one-loop process.
+In this, the `measurement' of $r$ corresponds to a self-interaction in which the photon remains virtual.
+However, it is important to remember that interactions corresponding to measurements of $r < \Delta x_{\rm canon.}(r,m) < \lambda_{\rm C}(m)$ in the non-relativistic theory {\it are} physical.
+It is therefore reasonable to apply non-relativistic formulae, such as Eq. (\ref{Wigner-2}) and its gravitational `extensions', in this regime, on the understanding that `measuring' distances $r < \lambda_{\rm C}$ via photon emission / reabsorption corresponds to virtual, rather than real, photon exchange.

 A related point concerns the existence of superluminal velocities for $r \lesssim \lambda_{\rm C}$, as implied by Eq. (\ref{Wigner-2}).
 However, though virtual particles {\it can} travel faster than the speed of light, this does not imply a violation of causality, as information is not transmitted outside the light cone of a given space-time point \cite{Peskin:1995ev}.
 In fact, a similar effect occurs with respect to the standard Heisenberg term: for $\Delta x \lesssim \lambda_{\rm C}$, the HUP implies $\Delta p \gtrsim mc$, or equivalently $\Delta v \gtrsim c$.
 Hence, superluminal velocities and sub-Compton probe distances in the non-relativistic theory are associated with the regime in which field theoretic effects become important.
 Nonetheless, we may continue to apply the non-relativistic formulae in this region, subject to the caveats stated above.
 These issues are discussed in detail in the Appendix.